What’s the lowdown?

 Alopecia is the medical term given to describe hair loss.
 It is a general term used to cover all types of hair loss; from diffuse thinning, where there is a general loss of hair across the whole scalp, to localised hair loss, a condition only affecting specific patches.

 Finding hair on your pillow or noticing a bald patch can be emotional, to say the least.
 But hair loss is not usually a sign of anything serious, although it can be an indicator of an underlying issue.
-Causes can be wide-ranging, from hormonal imbalances or illness to cancer treatment or stress.
+Causes can be wide-ranging, from hormonal imbalances, vitamin deficiencies, illness, medications or stress.
 Pinpointing the cause is crucial to receiving the right treatment, which is why a diagnosis from your GP is so important.

 Now let’s take a look at the phases of hair growth, the science behind the contraceptive pill and hair loss, and how some contraceptives could actually do the exact opposite – hello long, luscious locks!